swiftly-solution/documentation/docgen/output/events/gameevents/onenterbuyzone.md

 ---

 # OnEnterBuyzone
-This event is triggered when enter_buyzone is triggered
+This event is triggered when enter_buyzone is triggered.
 ::: tabs
 @tab Lua
 ```lua